agorapulse/grails-aws-sdk/README.md

 The AWS SDK Plugin allows your [Grails](http://grails.org) application to use the [Amazon Web Services](http://aws.amazon.com/) infrastructure services.

-The aim is to provide a lightweight **amazonWebService** Grails service wrapper around the official[AWS SDK for Java](http://aws.amazon.com/sdkforjava/).
+The aim is to provide a lightweight **amazonWebService** Grails service wrapper around the official [AWS SDK for Java](http://aws.amazon.com/sdkforjava/).

 The [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) provides a Java API for AWS infrastructure services, making it even easier for developers to build applications that tap into the cost-effective, scalable, and reliable AWS cloud.